qingyuanwu/ErrorGnoMark/README.md

 ## Overview

 ErrorGnoMark (Error Diagnose & Benchmark) is a comprehensive tool developed by the Quantum Operating System Group at the Beijing Academy of Quantum Information Sciences.
-It aims to provide a complete and thorough benchmark and diagnostic information for quantum chip, covering different layers of the quantum operating system: physical layer, quantum gate (circuit) layer, and application Layer.
+It aims to provide a complete and thorough benchmark and diagnostic information for quantum chip[^2][^3], covering different layers of the quantum operating system: physical layer, quantum gate (circuit) layer, and application Layer.
 It evaluates key dimensions such as Scalability, Quality, and Speed[^1].

 <p align="center">
   <img src="errorgnomark/egm.jpg" alt="ErrorGnoMark Illustration" width="500px">